What is CBD?

 What are the effects of CBD?

-Before we jump into what CBD can do, it’s important to reiterate what it can’t do.
+Before we jump into what CBD can do and how CBD works, it’s important to reiterate what it can’t do.
 Remember, THC is the cannabinoid responsible for the psychoactive effects of recreational and medical marijuana.
 Because standard marijuana in these categories contains up 25-30% THC, mood alteration is a natural result.

 For some users, this is a desired effect.
 For others: